AerospaceMark/MATPack/README.md

 Option 3 will tell MATLAB to always grab the master branch, even if the package you're using has been updated.
 This makes development easy while you're working on multiple packages that use each other, though is not good for reproducibility down the road because specific commits are never given.

+Option 4 will tell MATLAB to always grab the top commit of the branch that you specify.
+This is equivalent to option 3, you're just using a branch other than master.

-Option 4 lets you put in either the long or the short commit ID for any point in the history of the package.
+Option 5 lets you put in either the long or the short commit ID for any point in the history of the package.
 This is good if a code update caught you by surprise and you want to force MATLAB to use the old version.
+This works for any commit on any branch.

 ## Using a Manifest File
 If the code you're working on has a `Manfiest.csv` file, then all you have to do to get all of the packages to obey it is type: